DEVOTIONALS

 In each of these instances, we might assume that when God’s

-will is involved, bad things will happen, However, when we do
+will is involved, bad things will happen, However, if we do

-that, we are overlooking all of the blessings that are part of His
+that, we are overlooking all the blessings that are part of His

 will.
-The good things from God are everywhere.
+The good things from God are everywhere and we see

-As an example, think of the food, clothing, and shelter He provides.
+As an example of His provisions, think of the food, clothing, and

 When we pray, “Thy will be done”, we are acknowledging His blessings,

-and at the same time, we are making a commitment to be willing to be
+and at the same time, we are making a commitment to allow God to use

-used by God in whatever way He has chosen for us (we need to realize
+in whatever way He has chosen for us (we should never forget that He

-that He has equipped in advance of His calling us to serve).
+has equipped us in advance of His calling for us to serve).

 Think about this:

-If we have no Master, then we are masters of ourselves (‘self’).
+If we have no Master, then we are masters of ourselves (selfish).

 then we will find that ‘self’, sin, and Satan will become blended

-together as one, and that will be our master (we are slaves to it).
+together as one, and become our master (we are slaves to them).

 we choose Christ, we have made a good choice, and as a result,

 we will receive the reward of a blissful eternity.
-But if we do not
+But if we don’t

 choose Christ, then by default, we have chosen ‘self’ (including

 sin and Satan).
-That may sound harsh, but it is reality, isn’t it?
+That may sound harsh, but it’s a reality, isn’t it?

 When we choose Christ, we have become slaves to the Master

-who is full of love, and the One who cares about us, and has
+who is full of love, the One who cares about us, and the One

 But when we choose ‘self’, we have defaulted to becoming